With its smooth curves and clean lines, this week’s subject could easily have been a prop on

-Like the contemporary Dodge Charger, which was similarly based on the intermediate Dodge Coronet, the Marlin was essentially a Classic with a fastback hardtop roof.
+Dodge Charger, which was similarly derived from the intermediate Dodge Coronet, the Marlin was essentially a Classic with a fastback hardtop roof.
 It looked sleek from some angles, gawky and odd from others.
 Even Dick Teague and his stylists didn’t like it much.

 The public was not enthralled either.
 First-year sales were an uninspiring 10,327 and the second year was less than half that figure.
 Teague persuaded Abernethy to switch the Marlin to the even-bigger Ambassador platform for 1967, which at least gave it better proportions, but sales sank even further.
 The Marlin disappeared for good at the end of the 1967 model year.

 Nevertheless, Gerry Meyers was not happy about AMC’s lack of presence in the intermediate market, which was starting to grow again by 1972, reaching nearly 20% of the market the following year.
-AMC didn’t have an entry in the popular and lucrative personal luxury class, either.
+AMC didn’t have an entry in the popular and lucrative personal luxury class either.
 In fact, the hardtop coupe was the slowest-selling Matador, in a segment where two-door hardtops were customarily the most popular (and profitable) models.
-Customers were not taken with the Matador’s blocky styling and peculiar protruding snout.
-Even NASCAR driver Mark Donohue, who drove Matador stock cars for Roger Penske, reportedly dubbed it “the flying brick.”
+Customers were not taken with the Matador’s blocky styling and peculiar protruding snout and NASCAR drivers Mark Donohue and Dave Marcis, who drove Matador stock cars for Roger Penske, likened it to a brick.

 Fortunately, thanks to the profits the company had earned in 1971 and 1972, AMC finally had the money to do something about it.
 Meyers asked Dick Teague to develop a better-looking Matador coupe for the 1974 model year.